Building your application

 |-- (socials).tsx // example.com/socials

-When you have a path that is nested but wish for it to have a separate Layout, you can escape the nested route by using the . character.
+When you have a path that is nested but wish for it to have a separate Layout, you can escape the nested route by applying a name between ( ).
 This will allow you to create a new route that is not nested under the previous route:

 |-- routes/